Nalum/AxREST/README.md

     define('PDO_CONN_USER', $mysql_config["username"]);
     define('PDO_CONN_PASS', $mysql_config["password"]);

-If you are using the AppFrog Cloud hosting you should not need to change anything.
+If you are using the AppFrog Cloud hosting you make sure you are using the correct credentials set.
 Otherwise change the `PDO_*` constants to suit your connection details.

+###Unit Testing

+You will need to set up a database, with the user table above, that the service can be run against.
+Once you have that done update the connection details in `/spec/config.php`

+To run the unit tests, run the following command in the root folder of the project:

+    bin/phpspec run

 ###Use Service